divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 If ``timeoutMS`` is set, drivers MUST use ``min(serverSelectionTimeoutMS, remaining timeoutMS)``, referred to as ``computedServerSelectionTimeout`` as the timeout for server selection and connection checkout.
-Server selection MUST be tried once using the last known ``TopologyDescription`` associated with the MongoClient even if the timeout has expired.
-If the initial attempt fails, future iterations of the server selection loop MUST fail once the timeout expires.
+The server selection loop MUST fail with a timeout error once the timeout expires.

-After a server has been selected, drivers MUST get a connection from its pool if one exists even if ``computedServerSelectionTimeout`` has expired.
+After a server has been selected, drivers MUST use the remaining ``computedServerSelectionTimeout`` value as the timeout for connection checkout.
 If a new connection is required, ``min(connectTimeoutMS, remaining computedServerSelectionTimeout)`` MUST be used as the timeout for TCP socket establishment.
 Any network requests required to create or authenticate a connection (e.g. HTTP requests to OCSP responders) MUST use